Pedrocrlx/SubHub/README.md

    Download and install from: https://www.docker.com/products/docker-desktop/

 4. **.env file**
-   Create a `.env` file in the project root.
+   Create a `.env` file in the project root and use the variables used in .env.example.

 ## How to Open the Project